misiektoja/spotify_monitor/README.md

 After saving, the wizard offers the read-only doctor.
 The doctor may validate Spotify and SMTP authentication but sends no email.
 A successful local pip or script setup can then start monitoring immediately without putting secrets in process arguments.

-Running Spotify Monitor without arguments in an interactive terminal shows the setup, monitoring and doctor commands for the detected installation method then offers to start the wizard.
-Noninteractive execution prints a concise usage hint without prompting.
+Running Spotify Monitor without arguments shows the same spaced quick-start hierarchy used by its sibling Instagram Monitor project.
+It presents the quickest configured launch, guided setup, doctor preflight, full help and a direct link to this Quick Start section using commands for the detected installation method.
+Interactive terminals then offer to start the wizard while noninteractive execution never prompts.

 The manual browser import command remains available: